informalsystems/quint/doc/adr007-flattening.md

 2. Remove `import` and `export` statements
 3. Run the Instance Flattener
 4. Resolve names for the module and its dependencies, obtaining a new lookup table
+    - In theory, we should be able to manipulate the lookup table while flattening and avoid this step.
+However, I believe that would be significantly complex to write and maintain, while I see no outstanding drawbacks in running this step.
 5. With the new table and modules, run the Flattener again, this time for all definitions
 6. Resolve names again for all modules (using the flattened version for those that are already flattened, and the original version for those that are not).
 The resulting table is used as the starting point of flattening for the next module, or returned as the final table if this is the last one.
 	 - We might be able to manipulate the table inside the flattener so this is not necessary, but it is not obvious how to do that.
-The main problem seems to be that, since the Instance Flattener replaced instance statements with import statements, the `importFrom` and `namespaces` fields of certain definitions have to be updated.
+I believe that the only reason we have to run this now is to update the `importFrom` and `namespaces` fields of definitions coming from instances, since the Instance Flattener replaced instance statements with import statements, and the `importFrom` and `namespaces` fields of the related definitions have to be updated.
+I have not validated this hypothesis yet.
 7. Sort names topologically, since the added definitions might be out of order.
 	 - We might also avoid doing this if we add the new definitions in a proper order.